Axway/mft-convert/content/en/docs/TransferCFT/internal_a_m_start_here/About_PassPort_am/unconf_access_management.md

 ---

-    title: PassPort AM persistent cache
+    title: "PassPort AM persistent cache "
-    linkTitle: PassPort AM persistent cache
+    linkTitle: "PassPort AM persistent cache "
-    weight: 210
+    weight: 200

----
-This section describes how to configure access management when not using {{< TransferCFT/PrimaryCGorUM  >}}.
+---This section describes how to configure access management when not using {{< TransferCFT/PrimaryCGorUM  >}}.

 When enabled, {{< TransferCFT/axwayvariablesComponentShortName  >}} retrieves all permissions from the PassPort AM server and stores this information in the cache.
 This allows {{< TransferCFT/axwayvariablesComponentShortName  >}} to continue to operate using the stored information if the PassPort AM server is non-operational.